emuise/code-structProdSem/scripts/manuscript/manuscript.md

 ecosystem function, and genetic composition [@pereira2013].

-Satellite remote sensing has proven to be capable of measuring five of the six classes, with the exception being genetic composition, which requires in-situ observation and sampling [@skidmore2021].
-Species populations - and in turn community composition - can be assessed with very-high-resolution imagery to identify tree species at the tree-crown scale, however it is difficult and computationally expensive to extend these analyses to broader extents [@fassnacht2016; @graves2016].
-Species traits such as phenology have been on a single-tree scale using PlanetScope imagery and drone-based measurements [@wu2021].
-Coarser measurements, such as those taken by the MODIS [@zhang2003], Landsat [@fisher2006], or Sentinel [@helfenstein2022; @darvishzadeh2019] series of satellites can monitor these functional processes at larger extents, corresponding to ecosystem function, but the coarse spatial resolution removes the ability to relate these traits to individual trees.
-Remote sensing data has been shown to be effective at monitoring ecosystem structure at regional to global extents through the use of optical imagery [@cohen2004] and lidar datasets [@lefsky2002; @lang2021;
+Satellite remote sensing has proven to be capable of measuring five of the six EBV classes, the exception being genetic composition, which requires in-situ observation and sampling [@skidmore2021].
+Species populations - and in turn community composition - can be assessed with very-high-resolution imagery to identify tree species at the tree-crown scale, however it is difficult and computationally expensive to extend these analyses to broader extents [@fassnacht2016; @graves2016] while species traits such as vegetation phenology have been observed at the single-tree scale using, for example, PlanetScope imagery and drone-based measurements [@wu2021].
+Coarser spatial measurements, such as those taken from satellites by the MODIS [@zhang2003], Landsat imaging systems[@fisher2006], or Sentinel [@helfenstein2022;
+@darvishzadeh2019] can monitor these functional processes at broader extents, corresponding to ecosystem function, but the coarse spatial resolution removes the ability to relate these traits to individual trees.
+Remote sensing data has been shown to be arguably the most effective at monitoring ecosystem structure and function at regional to global extents through the use of optical imagery [@cohen2004] and active sensors such as lidar and radar datasets [@lefsky2002; @lang2021;
 @neuenschwander2019].

 Notably, while remote sensing can provide information on the